 My toddler’s talking milestone

-Ari says the cutest things
+My daughter says the cutest things.

-Using proper words when speaking to her
+I am using proper words when speaking to my toddler.

 It is important to be careful of who you bring around them and the environments you expose them to when they reach this talking milestone because they absorb everything they see and hear and they choose the most inappropriate time to repeat what they have learnt.
 She was sitting in a corner being naughty and hubby told her to stop what she was doing, she lifted her head, put her hand out and said, “wait Papa wait” it was such a perfect response at the perfect time delivered excellently as well.
 I made a mental note to add that to the list of words she can say.

 Developing her speech

 I have started engaging my daughter in conversation whenever we are playing.
 Sometimes I send her on little errands around the house.
 It's beautiful to watch her follow my commands and being helpful.
 She tries to talk to me (even though she uses her sweet baby language).
 I respond to her, and I always try to match her excitement.
 She loves it when I teach her words and always repeats them back to show that she remembers.
 It's interesting to observe how their speech develops.